pswoo0323/checkRTT/README.md

 - Speed (Average): Naver Cloud < Azure < GCP< AWS </div>
 - Variability: RTT variabilty(standard deviation): Naver Cloud < Azure < GCP < AWS </div>
 - Max RTT: Naver Cloud < Azure < GCP < AWS
+## Correlation
 |	|AWS_Seoul|	GCP_Seoul|	Azure_Seoul|	Ncloud_Seoul|
 |------|---|---|---|---|
 |AWS_Seoul|		|0.749633|	0.704170|	0.599486|
 |GCP_Seoul|	0.749633|	|	0.870898|	0.747465|
 |Azure_Seoul|	0.704170|	0.870898|		|0.766605|
 |Ncloud_Seoul|	0.599486|	0.747465|	0.766605| |
+AWS, GCP, Azure, and NAVER exhibit a high correlation in RTT with each other, so it may be more advantageous to use each platform for backup purposes rather than traffic distribution.
+In particular, the correlation between AWS and NAVER is lower compared to other platform combinations, which suggests that combining these two platforms in a multi-cloud strategy can yield complementary effects.